 We do not allow marketing of any food or beverage in our school program other than the healthy meals that are offered by the food team as part of the school program.
 The food team advertises the next few healthy meals on the TV screen so students are aware of what is being served in the near future.

 Outside groups are encouraged to participate in our wellness policy as well such as local churches and volunteer groups.
 They are given guidelines when serving food that reflect the USDA certified portion control menu.
 Outside groups are encouraged to set up activities and engage our youth in physical exercise as they use our campus’s many outlets while they are visiting.
-We also encourage groups to come in to educate residents on nutrition and teach them culinary skills.
+We also encourage groups to come in to educate students on nutrition and teach them culinary skills.

 Our agency will assess our wellness policy every three years by means of the Triannual Wellness School Assessment process. to ensure that we are promoting physical wellness and nutritional education to our students in accordance with all required guidelines.
 The Wellness program will also be reviewed twice a year by our wellness committee which is made up of various roles and stakeholders including the Director of Residential Services, Program Manager, School Teachers, Nurses, Commissary Manager, Licensed Clinicians, as well as parents and community members to ensure we are following all components of the wellness policy and make revisions as necessary to improve the quality and outcomes of our program.
 Students will also be able to give input on the program via our Residential Advisory Board.
 The Director of Residential will oversee the implementation and compliance of the CCHO Wellness Policy.